Meet The Cast Of Freeform’s Unscripted Series ‘The Come Up’

+“The Come Up” is produced by Cousins.
+Megan Sanchez-Warner (‘The Real Housewives of Orange County, ‘Love and Hip Hop Hollywood’) serves as the showrunner.
+Jessica Chermayeff, Ana Veselic and Anne Alexander are executive producers for the series.
+Chermayeff and Veselic also serve as series directors.

+The cast–comprised of a group Freeform describes as “ambitious, action-oriented, and diverse Gen Z New Yorkers whose careers are on the rise”–includes: Taofeek Abijako, Fernando Casablancas, Ben Hard, Claude Shwartz, Ebon Gore, and Sophia Wilson.
+Each character is “thriving in their respective fields of modeling, fashion design, photography, acting, and nightlife organizing.”

+According to TV Insider, “These six creatives emerge from downtown with a vitality and magnetism that’s infectious,” Tara Duncan, president of Freeform and Onyx Collective, said.
+“They are pursuing love and art on their own terms, redefining what success means, and I am so excited for our audience to have a front row seat to it all.”

-The first four episodes of the series will air back to back on September 13 at 9PM ET/PT, followed by two episodes each week at 10PM ET/PT.
-The series will finale on September 27.
+The first four episodes of the series will air back to back Thursday, September 13 at 9 p.m.
+ET/PT, followed by two episodes each week at 10 p.m.
+ET/PT.
+The series will finale Tuesday, September 27.
 All episodes will be available to stream on Hulu the day after they air.

-‘The Come Up’ is produced by Cousins.
-Megan Sanchez-Warner (‘The Real Housewives of Orange County,’ ‘Love and Hip Hop Hollywood’) serves as the showrunner.
-Jessica Chermayeff, Ana Veselic and Anne Alexander were executive producers for the series.
-Chermayeff and Veselic also serve as series directors.

-The cast, comprised of a group of ambitious, action-oriented, and diverse Gen Z New Yorkers whose careers are on the rise, includes: Taofeek Abijako, Fernando Casablancas, Ben Hard, Claude Shwartz, Ebon Gore, and Sophia Wilson.
-Each person is thriving in their respective fields: modeling, fashion design, photography, acting, and nightlife organizing.
-You can get to know the cast better below:
+You can get to know the cast below:

 1. Taofeek AbijakoSource:@feek____